-Possible area: 40-50.000 hectares
+Possible area: 40-50.000 hectares Natura 2000 area: 40.000 hectares

 Scheme provisions Baseline of the forestry practice, according to the prescriptions of the forest district plan The presence of at least 10 cubic meters dead wood, standing or laying, shall be ensured in the area for the duration of programme.
 The forest district plan has no provision for this.
 Standing trees in the area shall be indicated and a full assessment of the body of trees shall be prepared and recorded in a report.
 The forest district plan has no provision for this.